oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * MUST NOT remove any of the existing requesting workload identifiers from the `req_wl` field in the `rctx` claim of the Txn-Token

 ### Replacement Txn-Token Request
 To request a replacement Txn-Token, the requester makes a Txn-Token Request as described in {{txn-token-request}} but includes the Txn-Token to be replaced as the value of the `subject_token` parameter.
+The `scope` value in the replacement request, if different from that in the original Txn-Token, MUST NOT increase the authorization surface beyond that of the original Txn-Token.

 ### Replacement Txn-Token Response
 A successful response by the Txn-Token Service to a Replacement Txn-Token Request is a Txn-Token Response as described in {{txn-token-response}}